ptkpyitheim/multi_chat_server/README.md

-# Module 6 group Creative Portion Description
+# Multi Room Chat Server

 ## Emojis
 Not only can the users send regular messages, users can also use emojis to communicate.
 This is implemented by using a jquery plugin called EmojiOne from CDNJS on GitHub.